 For more detail on charges, indictments, or victim compensation, please contact the Ohio Crime Victim Justice Center at 614-848-8500.

 The first important hearing is the arraignment.
 This is the first appearance of the defendant before the court and usually occurs the same day or the day after the defendant’s arrest.
+Victims have the constitutional right to notice of proceedings, if they requested notice.
+Victims also have the right to be present and heard at arraignment if the court is considering release.

 - Pleas: At the initial hearing, the defendant must enter a plea.
 The defendant pleads guilty, not guilty, or no contest (accepts the penalty without admitting guilt).
 If the defendant pleads guilty or no contest, no trial is held, and the offender is sentenced that day or at a later date.
 If the defendant pleads not guilty, a date is set for the trial.